S-train (Copenhagen): Fourth generation (1996–present)

 These are articulated units supplied by Alstom-LHB and Siemens with prefabricated friction stir welded aluminium roof panels made by Marine Aluminium from Sapa extrusions, and were manufactured from 1996 to 2007.
 The cars are shorter than conventional railway cars; each has a single axle under one end, the other end being supported by the neighbouring car.
 (The end cars have two axles each).
 They have automatic Scharfenberg couplers at the ends; in peak hours most trains consist of two coupled units, giving a total train length of 168 meters.
 They have video surveillance to ensure passenger and staff security and to prevent acts of vandalism.
 These trains introduced air conditioning in the interior and regenerative braking to the network, increasing energy efficiency.
 At present, there are 105 8-car trains (840 cars).

 An accident involving an 8-car fourth-generation train in 2002 caused it to be scrapped, necessitated the construction of 4-car sets to relieve the shortage of trains.
 These 4-car units (DSB class SE-SH, also known as Litra SE) can run solo in low-traffic intervals.
 At present, there are 31 4-car trains (124 cars) serving the S-train network.

 The top speed of fourth-generation trains is 120 km/h, although on many parts of the network their speed is limited to 90 km/h to 100 km/h due to the limitations of the signalling system, and on the Ringbane they travel at 80 km/h.

-Fifth generation (2030–)
+Fifth generation (2032–)

-The fifth generation of S-trains will be fully automatic.
-It is planned to introduce them in around 2030, initially on the Ringbanen line.
-In September 2023, DSB published a shortlist of three prequalified bidders to manufacture the 226 new trains.
-In 2025 the contract will be awarded to either Alstom, CAF or a Siemens/Stadler consortium.
+In September 2023, DSB shortlisted Alstom, CAF and a Siemens/Stadler consortium as the three prequalified bidders to manufacture 226 new trains.

+On 14 January 2026, DSB awarded a 23 billion kr. contract to the Siemens/Stadler consortium to supply at least 226 fully driverless trains, together with a 30 year maintenance agreement.
+The 56 m four-car trains will operate at GoA4, and are scheduled to enter service from 2032, initially on Line F. Full automation of the network is planned by 2040.
+Each trainset will provide 156 seats, 16 bicycle spaces, and two wheelchair spaces, have a maximum speed of 120 km/h, and be capable of operating in multiple units of up to three trains.